-I will provide you with a handout describing the paper assignment in more detail by late September.
-At that time, I will also provide you with additional information about potential resources and guidance on choosing a research topic.
-Additionally, students will have an opportunity to submit a rough draft of the paper on November 28th and get comments on it.
+I will provide you with a handout describing the paper assignment in more detail by mid-February.
+At that time, I will also provide you with additional information about potential resources and guidance on choosing a relevant research topic.

-Participation: You are expected to attend class regularly and to participate actively in the class discussions.
-While there will be no formal rollcall during the class, I will still occasionally be tracking each student's attendance record.
+Attendance & Participation:

+Attendance is mandatory.
+At the beginning of each class, I will provide you with a unique attendance code.
+To confirm your presence in each class, you need to enter this code through the respective attendance quiz marked for that specific class on ELMS.
+Class participation is also important.
 You will be given an overall grade for attendance and participation that is based upon your attendance record and the degree to which you contribute to classroom activities and discussions.